yuanfeng0801/UIWheelSlider/README.md

 This is my first GitHub's repo and also my first opensource code.
 I'am happy to receive any pull requests.

-Thanks for raywenderlich.

-Thanks for Fangyun Xiang's help.

 ##  Licence

 MIT Licence